thanhit95/multi-threading/README.md

 I **strongly recommend** learning the source code (demos and exercises) along with viewing notes/descriptions: [notes-demos-exercises.md](notes-demos-exercises.md).

-Also, you might have a look at "articles and learning notes" [notes-articles.md](notes-articles.md).
+Also, you might have a look at "articles and learning notes": [notes-articles.md](notes-articles.md).

 &nbsp;